sixclones/creative-journey/README.md

 ### Vera Molnár: Randomness
 **Vera Molnár** - 2019/11/12 - MuDA Vimeo channel - [Link](https://vimeo.com/372579247)<br>
 Kids, if anyone ever questions your "computer art" please point them to what 95 year old digital arts pioneer Vera Molnar has to say about that.

-### Working with color in generative art
-**Tyler Hobbs** - 2016/10/23 - Personal website - [Link](https://tylerxhobbs.com/essays/2016/working-with-color-in-generative-art)<br>
-Description of some of the common techniques and patterns that Hobbs uses when working with colors in generative artwork.

 ---